opal/opal/README.md

 Opal.compile("puts 'wow'")  # => "(function() { ... self.$puts("wow"); ... })()"
 ```

-Running this by itself is not enough, you need the opal runtime/corelib.
+Running this by itself is not enough; you need the opal runtime/corelib.

 #### Using Opal::Builder